For about a century, raw foods have been foundational "health foods”.

-Voluntary contributors to a remarkable Web site called Beyond Vegetarianism present a detailed scientific critique of Dr. Howell’s claims here.
-The site’s founders and chief contributors include practicing vegetarians and raw foodists of long standing, who seem bent on presenting scientifically sound information on various raw, vegetarian, or otherwise restricted diets.
+Voluntary contributors to a remarkable Web site called Beyond Vegetarianism present a detailed scientific critique of Dr. Howell’s claims.

-Their exhaustive critique of Dr. Howell’s various raw food hypotheses is but one section in a series of private research papers concerning the pros and cons of raw and cooked foods, which starts here.
+Their exhaustive critique of Dr. Howell’s various raw food hypotheses is but one section in a series of private research papers concerning the pros and cons of raw and cooked foods.

-Some raw food advocates say that because it takes thousands of years for humans to adapt to diet changes, the fact that proof of human cooking dates back no more than 50,000 years proves that humans are not adapted to cooked foods.
+Some raw food advocates say that humans adapt very slowly to diet changes, and that human cooking dates back no more than 50,000 years ... therefore, humans are not adapted to cooked foods.

 There are two problems with this claim.

-And according to recent finds in Africa, humans were cooking shellfish at least 164,000 years ago.
-See "Omega-3 Brain Evolution Theory Gets a Boost.”
-We did not mention that the shellfish in question seem to have been steam-cooked (Borenstein S 2007).
+And according to recent finds in Africa (Borenstein S 2007), humans were cooking shellfish at least 164,000 years ago.
+See "Omega-3 Brain Evolution Theory Gets a Boost”.

 It is worth quoting here from an evidence review by anthropologists from Harvard University (Wrangham R, Conklin-Brittain N 2003):